-(1) The GreenLine standard range of engines are fitted with a single belt to drive the 40 amp battery charging alternator and the fresh water circulating pump.
-A second 100 amp alternator is fitted for charging domestic batteries.
-Both of these alternators are adjusted as follows.
+(1) The GreenLine standard range of engines are fitted with a single belt to drive the 45 amp battery charging alternator and the fresh water circulating pump.
+A second 150 amp alternator is fitted for charging domestic batteries.

-- (2) The belt tension is adjusted by swinging the alternator outboard as it pivots on its power support bolt. - (3) With the engine stopped, loosen the support bolts and the link adjusting bolt. - (4) Push alternator outboard to tension and tighten link bolt.
+(2) The belt tension is adjusted by swinging the alternator outboard as it pivots on its support bolts.

+(3) With the engine stopped, loosen the support bolts and the link adjusting bolt.

+(4) Push alternator outboard to tension and tighten link bolt.
 Check that the depression of the belt at position shown is approximately 1/2" or 12 mm when pushed down firmly by thumb.
-Tighten support bolts. - (5) Belt tension should be regularly checked especially during the first 20 hours of running in a new belt, as stretching occurs.
+Tighten support bolts.

+(5) Belt tension should be regularly checked especially during the first 20 hours of running in a new belt, as stretching occurs.